Stochastic n-point D-bifurcations of stochastic L\'evy flows and their complexity on finite spaces: Stochastic n-point D-bifurcations in finite space

-\begin{proof} Straightforward, since formula (\ref{eq: eigenvector projection}) represents the projection $(p_1)_*$ in Proposition \ref{Prop: projection}: In fact, each column of $Q_{n-1}$ acts on a fixed configuration $(i_2, i_3, \ldots, i_n)\in M^{n-1}$, whose sum with the first parameter $i_1$ ranging from $1$ to $m$ gives the desired projection. \end{proof}

-As said before, matrix $Q_{n-1}$ in formula (\ref{eq: eigenvector projection}) is not unique and a different choice of $Q_{n-1}$ leads to a different distribution $v_{n-1}$.
-Nevertheless, the choice of $r=1$ and $i_r=1$ leads to the simplest version given by (\ref{eq: define Q_{n-1}}).
+\begin{proof} Since formula \eqref{eq: eigenvector projection} represents the projection $(\pi^n_1)_*$ in Lemma \ref{Prop: projection}.
+This is straightforwardly, in fact, each column of $Q_{n-1}$ acts on a fixed configuration $(i_2, i_3, \ldots, i_n)\in \mM^{n-1}$, whose sum with the first parameter $i_1$ ranging from $1$ to $m$ gives the desired projection. \end{proof} We stress that the matrix $Q_{n-1}$ in formula \eqref{eq: eigenvector projection} is not unique and a different choice of $Q_{n-1}$ may lead to a different distribution $v_{n-1}$.
+Nevertheless, the choice of $r=1$ and $i_r=1$ leads to the simplest version given by \eqref{eq: define Q_{n-1}}.